OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:43

-until I make Your enemies a footstool for Your feet.”’
+until I make Your enemies a footstool beneath Your feet.”’

 ## Luke 20:44